Independent · no software sales

 Three categories.
 Most projects touch all three.

-01 — Automations
+01 — Repeated work

-02 — AI
+02 — Connected systems

-Make your existing tools talk
+Make your tools share context

 I'd rather ship something small and useful in week two than disappear for three months building a monster.